stacks-network/docs/src/pages/build-apps.md

 ## Introduction

 Prefer to jump right in?
-Get started with this tutorial where you’ll create a decentralized to-do list app.
+Get started with this tutorial where you’ll learn by reviewing the code for a todos app built with Stacks.

 [@page-reference | inline]
 | /authentication/building-todo-app